"I don't care for the heels", she said.

 I finished placing the 12th piece of twig and took a slow, deep breath.

 "This right here, this is you.
-And this staggered twig is your dad.
-And this one, your grandfather.
+And the next twig is your dad.
+And that one, your grandfather.
 And so on and so on.

 Science tells us something amazing.
 When we measure people's age like this, our 'genetic' age, then all of us humans alive today, you, me, the heels, we are all exactly the same genetic age, down to the millisecond."